2019–20 Los Angeles Lakers season: Season notes

 The Lakers got off to a fast start to the season, amassing a franchise best 17–2 record by the end of November.
 Four months later, they were able to clinch their first playoff berth since the 2012–13 season with a 113–103 win over the Milwaukee Bucks on March 6, 2020.

 Five days after the Lakers clinched their playoff berth, the NBA season was abruptly suspended by league officials after it was reported that Rudy Gobert of the Utah Jazz tested positive for COVID-19.
 Two unidentified players of the Lakers would later test positive for COVID-19 on March 19.
 When the season resumed, Avery Bradley declined to play because his oldest child had a history of struggling to recover from respiratory illnesses.
 The Lakers replaced Bradley on the roster with J. R. Smith, who was James' teammate on the NBA championship-winning 2016 Cleveland Cavaliers.

 Death of Kobe Bryant

 On January 26, 2020, tragedy struck the Lakers organization when retired Lakers superstar Kobe Bryant died in a helicopter crash that also claimed the lives of his daughter Gianna "Gigi" Bryant and seven other passengers.
 Bryant was 41 at the time of his death, and Gigi was 13.
 Bryant's death prompted the Lakers to dedicate the rest of their season to his memory.

+The previous evening on January 25, LeBron James passed Bryant for third place on the NBA's all-time scoring list during a road loss to the Philadelphia 76ers in Bryant's hometown.
+James would eventually surpass Kareem Abdul-Jabbar to stand alone as the NBA's all-time leading scorer three years later on February 7, 2023.
+The team learned of Bryant's death while flying back to Los Angeles from Philadelphia one day following their loss to the 76ers, leaving everyone on board the flight in absolute shock and their January 28 meeting with the crosstown rival Los Angeles Clippers would be postponed the following day.
+This marked the first time an NBA game was postponed for any reason since nearly seven years earlier when the 2013 Boston Marathon bombing led to the postponement of a Celtics game.